laser/sms-server-py/README.md

 Environmental variables
 -----------------------

 The following environment variables will need to be set in order for the app to work.
-How you get them set is up to you (I wrote a simple Bash script).
+How you get them set is up to you (I wrote a simple Bash script, run.sh).

 export DEBUG=<bool>
 export HOST=<string>